 “The Central Indiana community has so much going on and it’s easy to find areas and organizations to get connected, network and give back,” Johnson said.
 She’s inspired by getting to know and work with other young professionals who want to do more to help their fellow neighbors.
 Johnson finds the work rewarding, as every little bit helps.

-One wish Johnson has for the community: to make sure there are equal education opportunities for all.
-With more people like Johnson leading the charge, her wish will get closer to reality.
+One wish Johnson has for the community is to make sure there are equal education opportunities for all.